vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/latitude3.png)

-   Next, do the same thing for the "LON" column.
+   Next, do the same thing for the "LONGITUDE" column.
 Set the "Treat As" to Attribute.

    ![pic2](images/longitude.png)